Clinical Research Consortium

 - University of California, Los Angeles (Joyce Wu, MD)

-- University of Texas Health Science Center at Houston (Hope Northrup, MD)
+- University of Texas Health Science Center at Houston (Hope Northrup, MD and Mary Kay Koenig, MD)

 Investigators and sponsors from other institutions are invited to contact Dr. Steve Roberds at the TS Alliance via firstname.lastname@example.org or any principal investigator at participating sites to find out how to partner with the TSC Clinical Research Consortium.